RuedigerForster/mcescher/README.md

 | SASS denoising distortion | u_sass | \|∫(pre − post SASS)\| over peak window |

 These combine in quadrature: **U = 2 · √(u_baseline² + u_noise² + u_sass²)** (k = 2, ~95 %).

 ---

+## Premises

+Current instrument technology is highly advanced, so that the sampled signal trace can be considered artifact-free in most cases.
+The dominant uncertainty sources of the peak areas are the injected sample amounts — which, because all peaks share the same injection, introduce a high degree of correlation across the chromatogram — and the subjective estimation of the baseline course.
+Consequently, a baseline that preserves this inter-peak correlation is preferred as the consensus estimate.

+We expect the ideal peak areas to be affected only by Gaussian noise, and their uncertainties to follow a smooth curve (dominated by detector non-linearity).
+Occasionally, baseline drift and wandering may disturb individual peaks and break this pattern.
+Therefore, in a second step, Z-scores of the peak areas are calculated relative to the expected smooth curve, and peaks with deviating Z-scores have their uncertainty inflated accordingly.

+---